liorkuper/Advanced-Python-for-Data-Science-Final-Project/README.md

  ### Future improvements & Reflection

- * The "placements logic" could be a lot more sophiticated, and to leverage specific user constraints & ML (for example- by saving data about classes that the user attended or not, and by that to improve the placement mechanisem).
+ * There's a lot of room for creativity & sophistication in the "placements logic" part.
+For example, it could leverage specific user constraints, sync with friend's calendars, take into account the user's location & integrate ML (for example- by collecting data about classes that the user attended or not, leting him rate them etc).
- * This idea can be expanded to any calendars syncrinization scenatio (meeting schedule, doctor apointments etc).
+ * This idea can be expanded to additional calendars syncrinization scenario (meeting schedule, doctor apointments etc).

  ### Additional info